Page views in 2024 to date: 25

 The differential diagnosis includes other lipid storage disorders, such as Niemann-Pick disease (foamy and vacuolated cytoplasm, due to sphinomyelin accumulation) and Pompe disease (primarily affects skeletal and cardiac muscle).
 Hematologic disorders such as CML, AML and CLL may also have Gaucher-like cells.
 Sea blue histiocytes containing ceroid are found in CML.

 The diagnosis can be confirmed by measuring glucocerebrosidase activity in peripheral blood leukocytes.
-A finding of less than 15% of mean normal activity is diagnostic.
-The enzyme activity in carriers (heterozygotes) is generally half-normal, but may overlap with healthy controls.
+A finding of < 15% of mean normal activity is diagnostic.
+The enzyme activity in carriers (heterozygotes) is generally half normal but may overlap with healthy controls.
 Molecular analysis, particular in Ashkenazi patients, may also be helpful.

-Gaucher disease is divided into three clinical subtypes.
-Type I is non-neuropathic and may be mild in severity.
+Gaucher disease is divided into 3 clinical subtypes.
+Type I is nonneuropathic and may be mild in severity.
 Type II, or acute infantile neuropathic Gaucher disease, affects infants within a few months of birth and is usually fatal within 2 years.
-Type III is a chronic neurological variant, with onset anywhere between birth and adulthood, and presents with a slowly progressing neurological decline (eMedicine, Wikipedia).
+Type III is a chronic neurological variant, with onset anywhere between birth and adulthood and presents with a slowly progressing neurological decline (eMedicine: Gaucher Disease [Accessed 25 April 2024], Wikipedia: Gaucher's disease [Accessed 25 April 2024]).

-Symptoms of all three types may include splenomegaly, hepatomegaly, hypersplenism, osteoporosis and a yellow-brown tint to the skin.
+Symptoms of all 3 types may include splenomegaly, hepatomegaly, hypersplenism, osteoporosis and a yellow-brown tint to the skin.
 Anemia is also common.
 Patients with types II or III may have seizures and dementia.